Urinary incontinence: Medications

 A number of medications exist to treat urinary incontinence including: fesoterodine, tolterodine and oxybutynin.
 These medications work by relaxing smooth muscle in the bladder.
 While some of these medications appear to have a small benefit, the risk of side effects are a concern.
 Medications are effective for about one in ten people, and all medications have similar efficacy.

 Medications are not recommended for those with stress incontinence and are only recommended in those with urge incontinence who do not improve with bladder training.
+While medications have been shown to be helpful with treating urinary incontinence, studies have shown that the first line treatment that's most effective against urinary incontinence is behavioral therapy.

 Injectable bulking agents may be used to enhance urethral support, however, they are of unclear benefit.

 Surgery

 Women and men that have persistent incontinence despite optimal conservative therapy may be candidates for surgery.
 Surgery may be used to help stress or overflow incontinence.
 Common surgical techniques for stress incontinence include slings, tension-free vaginal tape, bladder suspension, artificial urinary sphincters, among others.
+It is not clear if antibiotics taken prophylactically after surgery are helpful at decreasing the risk of an infection after surgery.

-The use of transvaginal mesh implants and bladder slings is controversial due to the risk of debilitating painful side effects such as vaginal erosion.
-In 2012 transvaginal mesh implants were classified as a high risk device by the US Food and Drug Administration.
 Urodynamic testing seems to confirm that surgical restoration of vault prolapse can cure motor urge incontinence.

 Traditional suburethral sling operations are probably slightly better than open abdominal retropubic colposuspension and are probably slightly less effective than mid-urethral sling operations in reducing urinary incontinence in women, but it is still uncertain if any of the different types of traditional suburethral sling operations are better than others.
-Similarly, there is insufficient evidence to be certain about the effectiveness or safety of single-incision sling operations for urinary incontinence in women.
-Traditional suburethral slings may have a higher risk of surgical complications than minimally invasive slings but the risk of complications compared with other types of operation is still uncertain.
+Similarly, there is insufficient long-term evidence to be certain about the effectiveness or safety of single-incision sling operations for urinary incontinence in women.
+Traditional suburethral slings may have a higher risk of surgical complications than minimally invasive slings, but the risk of complications compared with other types of operation is still uncertain.

 Laparoscopic colposuspension (keyhole surgery through the abdomen) with sutures is as effective as open colposuspension for curing incontinence in women up to 18 months after surgery, but it is unclear whether there are fewer risk of complications during or after surgery.
 There is probably a higher risk of complications with traditional suburethral slings than with open abdominal retropubic suspension.

 The artificial urinary sphincter is an implantable device used to treat stress incontinence, mostly in men.
 The device is made of 2 or 3 parts: The pump, cuff, and balloon reservoir connected to each other by specialized tubes.
 The cuff wraps around the urethra and closes it.
 When the person wants to urinate, he presses the pump (implanted in the scrotum), to deflate the cuff, and allow the urine to pass.
 The cuff regains pressure within a few minutes to regain continence.
 The European Association of Urology considers the artificial urinary sphincter as the gold standard in surgical management of stress urinary incontinence in men after prostatectomy.